-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Partnership for Women & Families has submitted a public comment letter to the U.S. Department of Labor urging an extension of the comment periods for several proposed rules that address equal opportunity and affirmative action.
 The letter highlights concerns over overlapping deadlines that could hinder stakeholders' ability to provide meaningful feedback.

-Udochi Onwubiko, Managing Director for Economic Justice at the organization, stressed the importance of a more ST
+Udochi Onwubiko, Managing Director for Economic Justice at the organization, stressed the importance of accommodating stakeholder input to ensure fair part more ST

 National Tooling & Machining Association Urges Alternatives to Tariffs on Critical Minerals (10)

 WASHINGTON, July 11 -- One Voice, representing the National Tooling and Machining Association and the Precision Metalforming Association, has submitted comments to the U.S. Department of Commerce's Bureau of Industry and Security regarding its Section 232 National Security Investigation of Imports of Processed Critical Minerals and Derivative Products.
-The associations urged the Department to find alternatives to tariffs on processed critical minerals and their derivative products to boost domes more ST
+The associations urged the Department to find alternatives to tariffs on processed critical minerals and their derivative products to boost domestic capacity and create an exclusion process for g more ST

 NECA Urges OSHA to Implement Exemptions for Emergency Storm Response Operations (10)